 Additionally, behavioural training in mindfulness and emotion regulations skills can be helpful in coping with particularly strong urges.

 Retrain your brain to be a non-smoker.

-We establish the triggers and associations you have to smoking and break them, and we work with you to find strategies and strengths that will support you to quit and implant these suggestions during the hypnotherapy session.
+We establish the triggers and associations that make you want to smoke and break them.
+We work with you to find your strategies and strengths that will support you to quit and implant these suggestions during the hypnotherapy session.